Prepaid Wireless Fees Revealed!

 $3 (for example) for a $50 payment in a store, if you use your credit

 card, there won't be a fee.
-Note that this doesn't mean that
+Note that this isnt'

 use your credit card in the store.
 This is when you go